Facilitating Artists

 he/him

 Dr R. Justin Hunt is an artist, curator, coach, and strategic consultant based in London.
-He is a Senior Relationship Manager for Arts Council England, an Honorary Reserach Fellow at the Mile End Institute (Queen Mary University of London) and Curating Producer for I’m With You.
+He is an Honorary Reserach Fellow at the Mile End Institute (Queen Mary University of London), Visiting Lecturer at Rose Bruford College, and Curating Producer for I’m With You.
+Until 2024 he was a Senior Relationship Manager at Arts Council England.
 He has been a univeristy lecturer for 20 years and is a certified coach and faciliator.
 Justin’s research interests are in archives of performance, queerness, and club cultures.

 illyr